Journal of Innovative Agriculture, Volume 9, Issue 2 : 28-41 . Doi : 10.37446/jinagri/rsa/9.2.2022.28-41

 Agbede, T. M., Adekiya, A. O., Ale, M. O., Eifediyi, E. K., & Olatunji, C. A. (2019).
 Effects of green manures and NPK fertilizer on soil properties, tomato yield and quality in the forest-savanna ecology of Nigeria.
 Experimental Agriculture55(5), 793-806.

 Ahmadu, I. A. (2014).
-Performance of extra-early maize (Zea mays, L.) varieties as influenced by rate of nitrogen and intra-row spacing (Doctoral dissertation, M. Sc.
-Thesis, Fac.
-Agric., Ahmadu Bello Univ.
-Zaria, Nigeria).
+Performance of extra-early maize (Zea mays L.) varieties as influenced by rate of nitrogen and intra-row spacing (Doctoral dissertation).

 Ayub, M., Nadeem, M. A., Sharar, M. S., & Mahmood, N. (2002).
 Response of maize (Zea mays L.) fodder to different levels of nitrogen and phosphorus.
 Asian Journal of Plant Sciences1(4), 352-354.

-Baba, I. S. (2002).
-Effect of plant density and rate of NPK fertilizer on the performance of popcorn (Zea mays everta).
-Unpublished B. Agric.
-Thesis.
-Faculty of Agriculture, Ahmadu Bello University, Zaria, Nigeria: 48
+Baba, I. S. C. (2002).
+Effect of plant density and rate of NPK fertilizer on the performance of popcorn (Zea mays L.).
+Unpublished B. Agric Poject, submitted to Department of Agronomy, Ahmadu Bello University, Zaria.
+48pp.

+Food and Agriculture Organization of the United Nations.
+(2014).
+FAO production yearbook.
 FAO.
-(2014).
-Production Year Book, Food and Agriculture Organization of the United Nations, Rome, Italy.

 Kogbe, J. O. S., & Adediran, J. A. (2013).
 Influence of nitrogen, phosphorus and potassium application on the yield of maize in the savanna zone of Nigeria.
 African Journal of Biotechnology, 2(10), 345 – 349.